Student Health Center

 Who will treat me when I go to the Health Center?

-The Health Center is staffed by Medical Assistants and Nurse Practitioners.
-The Nurse Practitioner is able to evaluate your illness, and to treat accordingly.
+The Health Center is staffed by a nurse practitioner who will evaluate your illness and treat accordingly.

 What do I do if I am sick and the clinic is closed?